 Well, he's already attacking millet from my hand.
-Just now, he'd follow it when I held it out of reach, so I decided to try holding it on the other side of my other hand (the cage door is big enough for me to easily fit both hands in), and he reached over the "bridge" hand to get the millet!
-He won't step on the "bridge" hand to get the millet just yet, but I'm sure he will soon if I keep doing this!
+Just now, he'd follow it when I held it out of reach, so I decided to try holding it on the other side of my other hand (the cage door is big enough for me to easily fit both hands in), and he reached over the "bridge" hand to get the millet! :D He won't step on the "bridge" hand to get the millet just yet, but I'm sure he will soon if I keep doing this!

 So how should I get him out, then?
 I mean, it's a good idea, but I'm not sure exactly how to go about it.
 I could try luring him to the cage door with the millet, but then he might fly and I'd have to catch him without him knowing how to step up, and plus, my brother doesn't want poop in his room unless it's in the cage (he's in my brother's room).